Victory Garden (novel): Politics

 The politics of Victory Garden, much like its plot, do not harbor foregone conclusions.
-In a 1994 interview, Moulthrop says it 'is a story about war and the futility of war, and about its nobility at the same time' (Dunn 1994)."
+In a 1994 interview, Moulthrop says it "is a story about war and the futility of war, and about its nobility at the same time" (Dunn 1994).

 Critical reception

-As one of the classics of hypertext fiction, Victory Garden has been discussed and analysed by many critics, including Robert Coover, Raine Koskimaa, James Phelan and E. Maloney, Robert Selig, David Ciccoricco, and Silvio Gaggi.
+The original version has been the subject of over a hundred analyses in books, essays, theses, and dissertations over its three-decade history.
+As a work of hypertext fiction, Victory Garden has been discussed and analyzed by many critics, including Robert Coover (1993 and 1998), Silvio Gaggi (1999).
+Raine Koskimaa (2000), James Phelan and E. Maloney (2000), Robert Selig (2000), David Ciccoricco (2007), and Astrid Ensslin (2021).

+Publication history

+Victory Garden was originally published by Eastgate Systems in 1991 in StorySpace.

+Washington State University at Vancouver's Electronic Literature Laboratory and The NEXT Museum, Library, and Preservation Space emulated this work in 2022 using javascript and HTML.